msp-strath/cs208-logic/pages/equality.md

 ## Using Equality in the Proof Editor

 The following video demonstrates the use of the proof rules for equality in the proof editor.
-Watch the video before attempting the exercises below.
+Watch the video before attempting the exercises below. **Warning:** the question about addition has been moved to the next page on [Arithmetic and Induction](induction.html).

 ```youtube
 pTVnIz0TqsA